Categories: functional programming

 functools module contains a decorator

-lru_cache that can apply this sort of cacheing more or less automatically.
+lru_cache that can apply this sort of caching more or less automatically.